Autothrottle

-An autothrottle (automatic throttle, also known as autothrust, A/T) is a system that allows a pilot to control the power setting of an aircraft's engines by specifying a desired flight characteristic, rather than manually controlling the fuel flow.
-The autothrottle can greatly reduce the pilots' work load and help conserve fuel and extend engine life by metering the precise amount of fuel required to attain a specific target indicated air speed, or the assigned power for different phases of flight.
+An autothrottle (automatic throttle; also known as autothrust, A/T, or A/THR) is a system that allows a pilot to control the power setting of an aircraft's engines by specifying a desired flight characteristic, rather than manually controlling the fuel flow.
+The autothrottle can greatly reduce the pilots' workload and help conserve fuel and extend engine life by metering the precise amount of fuel required to attain a specific target indicated air speed, or the assigned power for different phases of flight.
 A/T and AFDS (Auto Flight Director Systems) can work together to fulfill the whole flight plan.

 Working modes

 There are two parameters that an A/T can maintain, or try to attain: speed and thrust.

-In speed mode the throttle is positioned to attain a set target speed.
-This mode controls aircraft speed within safe operating margins.
-For example, if the pilot selects a target speed which is slower than stall speed, or a speed faster than maximum speed, the autothrottle system will maintain a speed closest to the target speed that is within the range of safe speeds.
+In speed mode the throttle is positioned to attain a set target speed, subject to safe operating margins.
+For example, if the pilot selects a target speed which is slower than stall speed, the autothrottle system maintains a speed above the stall speed.

 In the thrust mode the engine is maintained at a fixed power setting according to the different flight phases.
 For example, during takeoff, the A/T maintains constant takeoff power until takeoff mode is finished.
 During climb, the A/T maintains constant climb power; in descent, the A/T reduces the setting to the idle position, and so on.
-When the A/T is working in thrust mode, speed is controlled by pitch (or the control column), and not by the A/T. A radar altimeter feeds data to the autothrottle mostly in this mode.
-(In Boeing aircraft it feeds data to the autothrottle every time.
-See below.)
+When the A/T is working in thrust mode, speed is controlled by pitch (or the control column), and not by the A/T. A radar altimeter feeds data to the autothrottle in this mode.

 Usage

 On Boeing-type aircraft, A/T can be used in all flight phases from takeoff, climb, cruise, descent, approach, all the way to land or go-around, barring malfunction.
 Taxi is not considered a part of flight, and A/T does not work for taxiing.
 In most cases, A/T mode selection is automatic without the need of any manual selection unless interrupted by pilots.

-According to Boeing-published flight procedures, A/T is engaged BEFORE the takeoff procedure and is automatically disconnected two seconds after landing.
+According to Boeing-published flight procedures, A/T is engaged before the takeoff procedure and is automatically disconnected two seconds after landing.
 During flight, manual override of A/T is always available.
 A release of manual override allows A/T to regain control, and the throttle will go back to the A/T commanded position except for two modes (Boeing type aircraft): IDLE and THR HLD.
 In these two modes, the throttle will remain at the manual commanded position.